-The Advisory Board board shall:
+The Advisory Board shall:

-- (1) Review and approve or disapprove applications of landowners for enrollment of qualified farmland, horticultural land, or forestland in either VAD districts or EVAD enhanced districts and applications for conservation easements; - (2) Make recommendations concerning the establishment and modification of VAD districts or EVAD enhanced districts or conservation easements; - (3) Conduct public hearings; - (4) Advise the board of commissioners Board of Commissioners on projects, programs, or issues affecting the agricultural economy and agricultural, horticultural or forestry activities within the county County that will affect VAD districts and EVAD enhanced districts and conservation easements: - (5) Review and make recommendations concerning proposed amendments to this article Article; - (6) Develop and maintain a countywide Countywide farmland protection plan as defined in G.S.
-106-744(e) for presentation to the board of commissioners Board of Commissioners; - (7) Study additional methods of protection for farming, horticulture, forestry, and the attendant land base, and make recommendations to the board of commissioners Board of Commissioners; and - (8) Perform other agricultural, horticultural, and forestry-related tasks or duties assigned by the board of commissioners; and

-(9) Develop methodology for prioritization of projects.
+- Review and approve or disapprove applications of landowners for enrollment of qualified farmland, horticultural land, or forestland in either VAD or EVAD and applications for conservation easements; - (2) Make recommendations concerning the establishment and modification of VAD or EVAD or conservation easements; - (3) Conduct public hearings; - (4) Advise the Board of Commissioners on projects, programs, or issues affecting the agricultural economy and agricultural, horticultural or forestry activities within the County that will affect VAD and EVAD and conservation easements; - (5) Review and make recommendations concerning proposed amendments to this Article; - (6) Develop and maintain a Countywide farmland protection plan as defined in G.S.
+106-744(e) for presentation to the Board of Commissioners; - (7) Study additional methods of protection for farming, horticulture, forestry, and the attendant land base, and make recommendations to the Board of Commissioners; - (8) Perform other agricultural, horticultural, and forestry-related tasks or duties assigned by the Board of Commissioners; and - (9) Develop methodology for prioritization of projects.